Join us for How to Apply to Top Universities in the UK, Canada & Beyond on 8/28 at 8 pm EST. Space is limited, register today!

 Personal Growth Mapping: Students work with counselors to map their personal development, identifying experiences they enjoyed and challenges they’ve overcome.
 This becomes the foundation for compelling application narratives.

 Strength Discovery & Narrative Building: Counselors help students identify and articulate their unique strengths and how they’ve developed them over time.
 We build comprehensive extracurricular profiles based on these strengths, helping students present their activities as growth journeys rather than just lists of accomplishments.
-This includes showing progression, learning and impact.
+Students learn how to tell their personal story in a college essay, building narratives that showcase change, introspection, and strength.